Maiteh/QnA/README.md

 ----------
 ###  What do we have so far
-When surfing to localhost:3000 you'll get a login page with the option to create an account.
+When surfing to localhost:3000 you'll get a login screen where you can choose a login name and password.
-When the account is created you will be redirected to the login page again and you van login now.
-When logged in you'll see a page that displays your information.
+Then you'll enter the main room where you can start chatting.

 >**Todo**

-> - create home page with list of discussions
+> - Change this to a list of all rooms (= discussions)
+> - Creating new Discussion.
+> - The new "chatpost" will be a Question.
-> - be able to create discussion
+> - Be able to post an awnser/comment on the question.
-> - view detail page of discussion
-> - add question in discussion
+> - Make user who started a discussion the moderator.
-> - add awnser to question
-> - save the location of the post
+> - Keep track of the geolocation.
-> - view who is active in the discussion.
+> - Categorise the conversations that are near you.
+> - Post images.
-> - view which discussions are nearby
+> - Show images in discussion.
-> - make the creator of the discussion the moderator
+> - Moderator of the discussion should be able to delete questions and comments..
-> - give moderator option to delete or edit their posts.
+> - Deleting should be LIVE.
+> - Completing Gulp file.
+>
+And ofcourse cleaning up the code, organise everything, and understand what is happening.

 ----------